 Whether selecting a plan through an employer or independently, gaps in digital accessibility could leave individuals with visual, hearing, and motor disabilities without the option to make informed decisions about their health care and wellness.

 Everyone loses when health care benefits aren’t accessible.

 Imagine this: An individual with a vision impairment can’t log into an online portal because the page has been designed with low contrast text or is not compatible with screen reading software.
 If the individual in this scenario can’t access enrollment information or make necessary adjustments to their plan by the enrollment deadline, they may subsequently be without adequate care down the road.

 According to current laws and compliance guidelines, your company has a responsibility to provide fair and equal access to digital information.
 An accessible website is ADA compliant and complies with other federal laws, such as Section 508 of the Rehabilitation Act, as well as standards like WCAG.2.1.
 If your company hasn’t recently performed website and legal compliance audits, it may be missing the mark when it comes to accessibility.

 This can leave you vulnerable to litigation, negatively impact brand image, and exclude many from vital information.
 The cost of a lawsuit, as well as a damaged reputation, far outweighs the cost of optimizing the digital experience for people with disabilities.
-In fact, data suggests the number of federal lawsuits filed over ADA non-compliance issues remains high, with a large number specifically centered around website and mobile app accessibility.
-In 2019, 2,256 lawsuits were filed in federal courts, just two less than the number filed the year before in 2018.

 Set accessibility goals and follow them through.